ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Experiments

 \subsubsection{Ablation Study}

 We conduct ablation studies on DBLP, Tmall, and Patent under different training ratios to assess the contribution of core components of ChronoSpike (Table~\ref{tab:ablation_node_cl}).
-Removing the temporal Transformer causes the largest drop, with Micro- and Macro-F1 decreasing by 3-5\%, confirming its role in modeling long-range temporal dependencies beyond local spiking dynamics.
-Replacing adaptive LIF neurons with fixed ones degrades performance, showing the importance of learnable membrane dynamics for capturing complex temporal patterns.
-Substituting attentive aggregation with mean pooling leads to a moderate but consistent drop, especially on dense Tmall, indicating the benefit of adaptive neighbor weighting.
-The contrastive loss provides consistent regularization gains across settings.
-ChronoSpike outperforms both the ReLU-based continuous variant (w/o SNN) and the LSTM baseline, supporting the combination of sparse spiking dynamics with a global Transformer readout.
-The static baseline performs much worse, particularly on DBLP (as low as 4.56\%), showing that dynamic graph learning requires explicit temporal modeling.
+Removing the temporal Transformer causes the largest drop on DBLP and Tmall (3--5\% Micro- and Macro-F1) and a consistent drop on Patent ($\approx$2.7--3.1\%), confirming its role in capturing long-range temporal dependencies.
+Replacing adaptive LIF neurons with fixed ones degrades performance across all benchmarks, showing the importance of learnable membrane dynamics.
+Substituting attentive aggregation with mean pooling results in moderate drops, most notably on dense Tmall and Patent, where it yields among the lowest component-level ablation scores.
+The contrastive loss provides consistent regularization gains across all settings.
+The identity of the strongest ablation variant shifts across datasets, the ReLU variant and contrastive loss ablation on DBLP and Tmall, the LSTM temporal variant on Patent, yet ChronoSpike outperforms all ablations uniformly, with margins of 2.0--2.5 percentage points over the best ablation on Patent, demonstrating that sparse spiking dynamics and Transformer-based temporal aggregation provide complementary benefits.
+The static baseline degrades substantially across the board, confirming that temporal modeling is indispensable regardless of dataset scale.
 Full results are reported in Appendix~\ref{app:ablation}.
 We further analyze how ChronoSpike captures temporal dependencies via interpretability studies in Appendix~\ref{app:interpretability}.